jeroenraven/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

 snippet: AdapterTransport

+because the purpose is to keep ServiceControl unaware of specific details of endpoints' transport topology.
 The endpoint-facing side config enables the [multi-instance](/nservicebus/sqlserver/deployment-options.md#modes-overview-multi-instance) mode of SQL Server transport using the shared topology.

 snippet: EndpointSideConfig